Gaya3chandrasekaran/java_projects/README.md

 6. sort an array in Java in descending & Ascending.
 7. find the factorial of an integer in Java
 8. Remove all duplicates in the given String
-9. Java program to check if the given number is a Od or Even number
+9. Java program to check if the given number is a Odd or Even number
 10. Reverse the Number
 11. count number of digit
 12. Check Armstrong or not